The MIEBO difference

 QUICK AND EVEN SPREADING

-The above animations are illustrative of a single drop of MIEBO or saline applied from identical pipettes to a glass eye model.
+The above animations are illustrative of a single drop of MIEBO or saline applied from identical pipettes to a glass eye model.9

-Formulations containing water may have a brief residence time of 3-5 minutes on the ocular surface and a high surface tension that hinders spreading.5,6
+Formulations containing water may have a brief residence time of 3-5 minutes on the ocular surface and a high surface tension that hinders spreading.9,10

-MIEBO forms a monolayer at the air-liquid interface of the tear film, which can be expected to reduce evaporation1†
+The MIEBO molecule forms a monolayer at the air-liquid interface of the tear film1

-Study design: The inhibitory effect of MIEBO vs meibum on the evaporation rate (Revap) of saline was evaluated in an in vitro model.
+Study design: The inhibitory effect of MIEBO vs meibum on the Revap of saline was evaluated in an in vitro model.
 Meibum lipids were collected from a single healthy volunteer.
-The Revap of saline was measured gravimetrically after layering either a single drop of MIEBO or the collected human meibum lipids to approximate the tear lipid layer in vivo over the top of 1 mL saline in a plastic container with a surface area approximating that of the human ocular surface.
-The Revap of saline was inhibited by 28% when a drop of MIEBO was layered over the top, while a layer of human meibum inhibited the Revap of saline by 8% (P<0.0001 vs control for both).
-The clinical significance of this in vitro data has not been established.7
+The Revap of saline was measured gravimetrically at 35 °C after layering either a single drop of MIEBO or the collected human meibum lipids to approximate the tear lipid layer in vivo over the top of 1 mL saline in a plastic container with a surface area approximating that of the human ocular surface.
+Evaporation rates are presented as standard error of the mean.2

 The exact mechanism of action for MIEBO in DED is not known.1